 Community Outreach & Engagement

-As part of our community outreach to develop our local ordinance(s), City staff will conduct a series of community workshops to provide an overview of the cannabis industry, discuss current laws and regulations, explain the roles of code enforcement and law enforcement, respond to community questions and feedback, and get community feedback to identify key issues and concerns.
+As part of our community outreach to develop our local ordinance(s), City staff conducted a series of community workshops to provide an overview of the cannabis industry, discuss current laws and regulations, explain the roles of code enforcement and law enforcement, respond to community questions and feedback, and get community feedback to identify key issues and concerns.

 The passing of Proposition 64 legalized the use of both medicinal and non-medicinal cannabis consumption and sales for adult-use.
 In response to Prop.
 64, the City of Novato adopted a moratorium (Ordinance No. 1629 & Ordinance No. 1633) that prohibits all outdoor and indoor cultivation of cannabis, excluding the exception under Prop.
 64 that permits the cultivation of six (6) plants indoors for personal use (subject to the property owners permission).
 Additionally under these ordinances, the City provides an exception to the moratorium for CB Labs, Liposome Formulations, and deliveries of medicinal cannabis from out-of-city businesses.